Genaro Network (GNX) Price Hits $0.0030 on Major Exchanges

 Genaro Network Coin Profile

-Genaro Network’s launch date was September 27th, 2017.
+Genaro Network was first traded on September 27th, 2017.
 Genaro Network’s total supply is 650,000,000 coins.
 The official message board for Genaro Network is medium.com/genaro-network.
 Genaro Network’s official Twitter account is @GenaroNetwork and its Facebook page is accessible here.
-Genaro Network’s official website is genaro.network/en.
 The Reddit community for Genaro Network is /r/GenaroNetwork and the currency’s Github account can be viewed here.
+The official website for Genaro Network is genaro.network/en.

 Buying and Selling Genaro Network

-It is usually not possible to purchase alternative cryptocurrencies such as Genaro Network directly using U.S. dollars.
-Investors seeking to trade Genaro Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as Genaro Network directly using US dollars.
+Investors seeking to trade Genaro Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Genaro Network using one of the aforementioned exchanges.

 Receive News & Updates for Genaro Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Genaro Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.